Chatham

 A proud, stable South Side neighborhood with deep roots, strong homeownership, and community pride.

 Chatham is one of Chicago’s most historically significant African American neighborhoods—known for its strong sense of identity, legacy of middle-class Black homeownership, and civic leadership.
 This South Side neighborhood features well-kept brick bungalows, active community groups, and a tradition of political and business activism.
-Though some areas have seen economic challenges, Chatham continues to be a tight-knit, family-oriented community with an eye on the future and deep pride in its past. 🌳 Parks, Dining & Culture Outdoor: Nat King Cole Park, West Chatham Park, and various small playgrounds and green spaces Dining: Known for iconic Black-owned restaurants including Original Harold’s Chicken Shack, Dat Donut, and Lem’s Bar-B-Q (nearby) Culture: Historic role in Black business and politics Active block clubs and community development organizations 🏫 Schools & Essentials Schools: Dixon Elementary, Simeon Career Academy, Burnside Elementary Grocery stores: Local grocers, Aldi, Food for Less, and Walmart Neighborhood Market Very walkable within residential zones, with strong bus and Red Line access
+Though some areas have seen economic challenges, Chatham continues to be a tight-knit, family-oriented community with an eye on the future and deep pride in its past. 🌳 Culture & Lifestyle Outdoor: Nat King Cole Park, West Chatham Park, and various small playgrounds and green spaces.
+Dining: Known for iconic Black-owned restaurants including Original Harold’s Chicken Shack, Dat Donut, and Lem’s Bar-B-Q (nearby).
+Culture: Historic role in Black business and politics.
+Active block clubs and community development organizations. 🏫 Schools & Essentials Schools: Dixon Elementary, Simeon Career Academy, Burnside Elementary Grocery stores: Local grocers, Aldi, Food for Less, and Walmart Neighborhood Market Very walkable within residential zones, with strong bus and Red Line access.

 Chatham is one of Chicago’s most historically significant African American neighborhoods—known for its strong sense of identity, legacy of middle-class Black homeownership, and civic leadership.
 This South Side neighborhood features well-kept brick bungalows, active community groups, and a tradition of political and business activism.
-Though some areas have seen economic challenges, Chatham continues to be a tight-knit, family-oriented community with an eye on the future and deep pride in its past. 🌳 Parks, Dining & Culture Outdoor: Nat King Cole Park, West Chatham Park, and various small playgrounds and green spaces Dining: Known for iconic Black-owned restaurants including Original Harold’s Chicken Shack, Dat Donut, and Lem’s Bar-B-Q (nearby) Culture: Historic role in Black business and politics Active block clubs and community development organizations 🏫 Schools & Essentials Schools: Dixon Elementary, Simeon Career Academy, Burnside Elementary Grocery stores: Local grocers, Aldi, Food for Less, and Walmart Neighborhood Market Very walkable within residential zones, with strong bus and Red Line access
+Though some areas have seen economic challenges, Chatham continues to be a tight-knit, family-oriented community with an eye on the future and deep pride in its past. 🌳 Culture & Lifestyle Outdoor: Nat King Cole Park, West Chatham Park, and various small playgrounds and green spaces.
+Dining: Known for iconic Black-owned restaurants including Original Harold’s Chicken Shack, Dat Donut, and Lem’s Bar-B-Q (nearby).
+Culture: Historic role in Black business and politics.
+Active block clubs and community development organizations. 🏫 Schools & Essentials Schools: Dixon Elementary, Simeon Career Academy, Burnside Elementary Grocery stores: Local grocers, Aldi, Food for Less, and Walmart Neighborhood Market Very walkable within residential zones, with strong bus and Red Line access.

 Gallery